 Procedures for market participation

-No later than one hour after the deadline of bids submission, the National Directions of the BCEAO transmit electronically, by fax or any other means of rapid communication accepted by the Central Bank, the main submissions to the principal agency of the BCEAO, which is organizing the auction.
+Later than one hour after the deadline for bids submission, the National Directions of the BCEAO transmit electronically, by fax or any other means of rapid communication accepted by the Central Bank, the main submissions to the principal agency of the BCEAO, which is organizing the auction.

 Treasury bills are eligible for refinancing by the Central Bank.
 Investors and the Central Bank may buy or sell Treasury bonds on the secondary market, awarded by private treaty.
 In this context, they are required to post the purchase price and sale, which they are willing to transact.